neondatabase/neon/docs/rfcs/025-generation-numbers.md

 at runtime:

 - We can replace a pageserver with another physical node having the same pageserver ID, and the pageserver ID in the name will protect from conflicting writes.
+This applies even if we have no robust way to terminate a partitioned pageserver: the older-generation node may continue writing objects under their own generation number, but those will not conflict with objects written by the newer generation pageserver.
 - Two pageservers may have the same tenant attached without risking stepping on each others writes.
 - Ultimately, pageservers might self-coordinate such that a single "attachment" refers to